Septias/bachelor-thesis/overview.typ

   caption: [Examples of recursive patterns from the nix repl], )

-= A Note about Implementation
+= A Note on Implementation
 One unique problem of nix is that everything (all 100,000 packages, the operating system, and the standard library) are rooted in a _single file_ at #link("https://github.com/NixOS/nixpkgs/blob/master/flake.nix") or #link("https://github.com/NixOS/nixpkgs/blob/master/default.nix"), depending on whether you use a flake based system or not.
 To not get lost in the weeds, the nix evaluator heavily relies on the laziness features of the language to not evaluate all of the packages exhaustively.
 For the ultimate goal of auto-completing nixos options one would have to parse and type this very file with the goal to resolve the module system.
 This includes the standard library and bootstrapping code for the module system.
 To even reach it, the type inference algorithm has to support the same kind of laziness the nix evaluator uses to not get lost.